 Entry and exit

-Sweden is a party to the Schengen Convention, along with a number of other European countries.
+Sweden is a part of the Schengen area, along with a number of other European countries.
 This allows you to enter Sweden without a visa in some circumstances.
 More information:

 Swedish Medical Products Agency website.